 Third-party, fire and theft

-This gives you third-party, fire and theft cover but also allows you to claim for damage to your own car, no matter who is to blame.
+This gives you third-party, fire and theft cover, and also allows you to claim for damage to your own car, no matter who is to blame.
 You can expect to pay more for comprehensive cover than for third-party, fire and theft cover.
 The benefits of comprehensive policies vary between insurance companies, so you should check the policy for full details.
 Some of the benefits that may come with comprehensive cover include:

 - Windscreen and glass cover.
 Some insurers are now imposing excesses here.